SS Karagola: Building

 Karagola had a single screw, driven by a three-cylinder triple expansion engine built by Inglis.
 It was rated at 211 NHP or 1,797 ihp, and gave her a speed of 12 kn.

 Career

 BI registered Karagola at Glasgow.
 Her United Kingdom official number was 95026 and her code letters were KPWD.
 Her regular route was a mail service along the coast of Arakan to Akyab (now Sittwe).

 On 20 April 1901 Karagola was in Akyab with a cargo of rice and casks of oil when she caught fire.
 She was scuttled to quench the fire, and later raised.
-But she was condemned, so she was scrapped.
+However, an evaluation determined that it would cost more money to fix the structural damage than the ship was worth, and she was subsequently scrapped.

 Fate of sister ships

 In 1914 BI sold Kola to Chinese buyers, who scrapped her.
 The other five ships of the class all survived the First World War.
 Kistna and Kavlana were scrapped in 1920; Kapurthala, Katoria, and Kasara were scrapped in 1923.